-How cleanup works and why it might not delete snapshots older than the defined retention in CPM 3.0 and above
+How cleanup works and why it might not delete snapshots older than the defined retention setting.

-How cleanup works and why it might not delete snapshots older than the defined retention in CPM 3.0 and above
+How cleanup works and why it might not delete snapshots older than the defined retention setting.

 Background